Fresno Grizzlies Game Notes vs Stockton

 - Fresno Grizzlies Game Notes vs Stockton - Fresno Grizzlies

-- Quakes Slug Three Home Runs in Opening Day Loss - Rancho Cucamonga Quakes
+- Offense Explodes in Quakes First 2022 Win - Rancho Cucamonga Quakes

+- Grizzlies Explode Late as Ports Toppled in Fresno - Stockton Ports

-- Grizzlies complete comeback with 5-4 walk-off win against Ports to start 2022 campaign - Fresno Grizzlies
+- Smooth sailing for Grizzlies in 16-4 triumph over Ports - Fresno Grizzlies

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.